-Minimum Credits: 1 Maximum Credits: 1 MILS 1041 is offered during the fall term.
-This senior course continues to prepare the army ROTC student for commissioning into the U.S. army as a second lieutenant.
-Course instruction emphasizes leadership, army operations and procedures.
-Academic Career: Undergraduate Course Component: Lecture Grade Component: Lecture Grade
+This senior level course is available to students who have completed all other Military Science classes and have a signed contract with the Army ROTC.
+This course continues to prepare the Army ROTC student for commissioning into the U.S. Army as a Second Lieutenant.
+Course instruction emphasizes leadership and Army operations and procedures.
+Students must take part in physical fitness training, labs, and all ROTC activities.

+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade